 The good news is that it’s a pretty easy fix.
-Throw some seal tape over the problem area, and voilà; you’re sorted.
+Throw some seal tape (Amazon) over the problem area, and voilà; you’re sorted.

 Choosing door number two will mean saying goodbye to your savings accounts, but saying hello to a completely reliable, totally leak-proof brew kettle.

 My one caveat is that if something goes wrong with a welded ball valve, they can be tricky to replace, so you may end up having to buy a whole new kettle.

 The temperature of your boil is far more important than a lot of home brewers think.